 Roderick is recognised as one of Australia's leading commercial lawyers.
-He has been a key advisor in a large number of significant mergers and acquisitions and equity capital markets transactions throughout Australia, and internationally, for more than three decades.
+He has been a key advisor in a large number of significant mergers and acquisitions and equity capital markets transactions throughout Australia, and internationally, for more than three

 Roderick is also a Guest Lecturer (Mergers & Acquisitions) Melbourne Business School, MBA and EMBA courses.
-Roderick also serves on the
+Roderick also serves on the audit

-ANTHONY GLENNING B.CS.
-B.EE.
-M.EE Non-Executive Director
+ANTHONY JAMES GLENNING B.CS, B.EE, M.EE Non-Executive Director